Harder-Narasimhan strata and $p$-adic period domains: Application to Shimura varieties

 Similarly, the $\ul{K^c}$-invariant Newton stratification also induces a stratification\footnote{Let us call it the Newton stratification of $\Sh_\K^\Diamond$.
 If there exists some nice integral model of $\Sh_\K$, then we have the Newton stratification on the special fiber and we can pullback it to the tube (the good reduction locus) over the special fiber.
 There exist some subtleties between the two Newton stratifications, cf. \cite{CS}.} on $\Sh_\K^\Diamond$:

 where Then we have an inclusion of open strata

-Theorem \ref{T: fully HN} implies \begin{corollary} If the associated pair $(G,\{\mu\})$ is fully Hodge-Newton decomposable, then $\Sh_\K^{Newt=[b_0]}=\Sh_\K^{HN=[b_0]}$. \end{corollary} We refer the reader to \cite{F2} 9.7.2 for some speculations on possible arithmetic applications related to the results above. \begin{remark} The readers who prefer diamonds can replace the above by the following considerations.
+Theorem \ref{T: fully HN} implies \begin{corollary} If the pair $(G,\{\mu\})$ is fully Hodge-Newton decomposable, then $\Sh_\K^{Newt=[b_0]}=\Sh_\K^{HN=[b_0]}$. \end{corollary} Corollaries \ref{C: HN strata shimura} and \ref{C: full HN shimura} together imply that for fully Hodge-Newton decomposable Shimura varieties, the supercuspidal part of their cohomology concentrates on the (part contributed by) basic Newton strata.
+We will work out the details in a future work.
+We refer the reader to \cite{F2} 9.7.2 for more speculations on cohomological applications related to the results above. \begin{remark} The readers who prefer diamonds can replace the above by the following considerations.
 Let be the diamond of Shimura variety with infinite level at $p$ and prime-to-$p$ level $K^p$, on which we have a natural action of $G(\Q_p)$.
 Then we get the Hodge-Tate period map of diamonds\footnote{If $(\mathbf{G},\mathbf{X})$ is of abelian type, then $\Sh_{K^p}$ is representable by a perfectoid space and $\pi_{HT}$ comes from a morphism of adic spaces over $E$, cf. \cite{Sh}.
 In the general case, see also \cite{Hansen1} for the morphisms of diamonds $\pi_{HT}$.} over $E$ which is $G(\Q_p)$-equivariant.
 We can define Harder-Narasimhan strata and Newton strata on the diamond $\Sh_{K^p}$, which are inverse limits of the corresponding strata at finite levels.
 Corollaries \ref{C: HN strata shimura} and \ref{C: full HN shimura} admit the corresponding diamond versions. \end{remark}